mvdh7/PyCO2SYS/docs/co2sys.md

     #### Internal overrides

-    You can optionally use the `totals`, `Kis` and `Kos` inputs to override some or all parameter values that PyCO2SYS normally estimates internally from salinity, temperature and pressure.
+    You can optionally use the `totals`, `equilibria_input` and `equilibria_output` inputs to override some or all parameter values that PyCO2SYS normally estimates internally from salinity, temperature and pressure.
 If used, these inputs should each be a dict containing one or more of the following items.

       * `totals`: any of the output variables listed below in [Totals estimated from salinity](#totals-estimated-from-salinity), but with units in **mol·kg<sup>−1</sup>**.
-      * `Kis`: any of the output variables listed below in [Equilibrium constants](#equilibrium-constants), the [fugacity factor](#dissolved-inorganic-carbon) and/or the [activitiy coefficient of H<sup>+</sup>](#ph-and-water), all at input conditions and with the word `input` removed from the end of each dict key.
+      * `equilibria_input`: any of the output variables listed below in [Equilibrium constants](#equilibrium-constants), the [fugacity factor](#dissolved-inorganic-carbon) and/or the [activitiy coefficient of H<sup>+</sup>](#ph-and-water), all at input conditions and with the word `input` removed from the end of each dict key.
-      * `Kos`: like `Kis`, but for the output conditions.
+      * `equilibria_output`: like `equilibria_input`, but for the output conditions.

     Like all other `PyCO2SYS.CO2SYS` input parameters, each field in these dicts can be either a single value or a NumPy array the same size as all other input arrays.